Bartwel27/PWGXtractor/README.md

 # PWGXtractor
-The Phishing Web Generator (PWGXtractor), is a simple tool used to generate phishing sites manualy without really writing code from your text editor, i wont be responsible for any illigal activities.
+The Phishing Web Generator (PWGXtractor), is a simple tool used to generate phishing sites manualy without really writing code in your text editor, i wont be responsible for any illigal activities.

 > Installation